syncfusion-content/javascript-docs/js/Introduction/Control-Initialization.md

 Open your HTML page in any of the web browser and the screen will display the DatePicker widget as shown below,

-{% include image.html url="/js/Introduction/Control-Initialization_images/Control-Initialization_img4.png" Caption="DatePicker widget displayed on the web browser"%}
+{% include image.html url="/js/Introduction/Control-Initialization_images/Control-Initialization_img4.png"%}

-### Using Syncfusion Nuget Package in Visual Studio for Scripts and Stylesheet reference
+## Using Syncfusion Nuget Package in Visual Studio for Scripts and Stylesheet reference

 Using the Nuget Package method in Visual Studio automates the process of copying the required Script files and Stylesheets directly into your application.

 Start the Visual Studio.
-Create a new ASP.NET Empty Web Application or ASP.NET Empty Website from **File** -> **New** -> **Project/Website** and save it with a meaningful name****as below (we have used the ASP.NET Empty Web application here),
+Create a new ASP.NET Empty Web Application or ASP.NET Empty Website from **File** -> **New** -> **Project/Website** and save it with a meaningful name as below (we have used the ASP.NET Empty Web application here),

-{% include image.html url="/js/Introduction/Control-Initialization_images/Control-Initialization_img5.png" Caption="Visual Studio -> New Project Window"%}
+{% include image.html url="/js/Introduction/Control-Initialization_images/Control-Initialization_img5.png" %}

-#### Configuring and Installing Nuget into your project
+### Configuring and Installing Nuget into your project

 To add the required scripts and css files automatically into your Project (Configure the **Syncfusion Nuget Package for JavaScript** in Visual Studio initially, before proceeding with the following installation procedure).

 Right click on your project in the Solution explorer and select **Manage Nuget Packages** options from the sub-menu that pop-up on the screen.
 In the **Manage Nuget Packages** dialog, select the **Syncfusion Nuget Packages** within the **Online** tab, which will display the list of available packages in it, as shown below.

-{% include image.html url="/js/Introduction/Control-Initialization_images/Control-Initialization_img6.png" Caption="Manage Nuget Packages pop-up"%}
+{% include image.html url="/js/Introduction/Control-Initialization_images/Control-Initialization_img6.png" %}

 You need to install the **SyncfusionJavaScript** package shown in the above image just by clicking the **install** button.
 The below image depicts that the Nuget Packages for **JavaScript** has been successfully installed into your project.

-{% include image.html url="/js/Introduction/Control-Initialization_images/Control-Initialization_img7.png" Caption="Manage Nuget Packages pop-up"%}
+{% include image.html url="/js/Introduction/Control-Initialization_images/Control-Initialization_img7.png" %}

-#### Adding HTML page in your application
+### Adding HTML page in your application

 Right click on your Project in Solution Explorer.
 Select **Add** -> **New Item** -> **HTML Page** and add it to your application.
 The blank HTML page will get added to your application.

-{% include image.html url="/js/Introduction/Control-Initialization_images/Control-Initialization_img8.png" Caption="Add New Item pop-up"%}
+{% include image.html url="/js/Introduction/Control-Initialization_images/Control-Initialization_img8.png" %}

-#### Adding reference to the required Stylesheets
+### Adding reference to the required Stylesheets

 Since the stylesheets are automatically loaded into the **Content** folder of your application, include the specific theme reference to the newly created HTML file by referring the appropriate **ej.web.all.min.css** file from a particular theme folder (here, we have referred the **default-theme** and you can use whatever theme you need in the below highlighted code), within the head section as shown below,